fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 sudo usermod -aG docker skywalker
 ```

-⚠️ If you are following this guide by owning a native setup, you won't need a `docker` group, but another group of your liking might apply.
+⚠️ If you are following this guide on a native setup, you won't need a `docker` group, but another group of your liking might apply.
 Make the required tweaks as necessary, as we'll stick with Docker Stack as an example.

 💡 You may have to restart the Docker daemon (which requires `sudo` if you are not `root`).